anikthaku/MODEM/README.md

 ## __MOTIVATION__
 ---
 In the old days, finding monuments was considered a monumental task for archaeologists.
 The story of the accidental discovery of the famous Khajuraho temple inspired me to look for evidence of monuments scattered around the world through satellite images.
-Given the recent advancement of CNNs and the easy availability of satellite images, I could concoct a solution to discover satellite images automatically.
+Given the recent advancement of CNNs and the easy availability of satellite images, I could concoct a solution to discover monuments from satellite images automatically.

 ## __PROBLEM STATEMENT__
 ---